SMPTE/smpte-32nf-tlx/systems/systems.md

 This is a rewrite of ST 2120 part 1 on TLX systems.
 The purpose of this document is to introduce terminology and notationxfor describing time labels at a conceptual level.
 Individual time label items are described in ST 2120-2 Items and time label use cases are described in ST 2120-3 Profiles.

+# Time Label Structure

+An extensible time label (TLX) comprises a time label header and an unordered list of zero or more time label items.
+A time label item has a key and a value.
+The value can be single value, an unordered list of values, or a nested list of unordered key-value pairs.

+Each scalar value can include zero or more attributes that provided additional information about the value.

+The time label items are described in ST 2120-2 Items.

+***Describe the time label header***

+# Data Types

+***Move data types here?***

 # Media Units

 ***Define media unit***